aptos-gaming/upgradable-nft-staking/README.md

 Modules
-- MintCoins.move - module that init new coin - Minerals and mint 100k to owner address
+- mint_coins.move - module that init new coin - Minerals and mint 100k to owner address
-- MintNFTs.move - module that create resource account, that creates collection and mint 10 nfts to owner address, also contains `upgrade_token` method
+- mint_upgrade_tokens_v1.move - module that create resource account, that creates collection and mint 10 nfts to owner address, also contains `upgrade_token` method
-- NftStaking.move - basic staking module based on dph reward for each NFT
+- token_v1_staking.move - basic staking module based on dph reward for each NFT
+- upgradable_token_v1_staking.move - advanced NFT staking module, that calculate reward based on token "level" property
-- UpgradableNftStaking.move - advanced NFT staking module, that calculate reward based on token "level" property
+- mint_stake_upgrade_tokens_v2.move - mint tokensV2 and have advanced NFT staking module, that calculate reward based on token "level" property for tokenV2

 #### Deployed Modules on Testnet can be found here:
 [0f663e428a90eb3f7a485383a54511720e69a92d52e12d2d06fcc2af0bb3897e](https://explorer.aptoslabs.com/account/0f663e428a90eb3f7a485383a54511720e69a92d52e12d2d06fcc2af0bb3897e?network=testnet)

 # MintNFTS